GeneticGenetic Testing - Genelex

 Patient Benefits

-• Helps the patient's physician optimize the safety and efficacy of prescription regimens.
+• Optimized safety of prescription regimens.

-• Proactive treatment choices.
+• Proactive in treatment choices.

 Pharmacogenetic Effect of